 Freedoms & Responsibilities of Scientists

-The International Council for Science promotes the Universality of Science on the basis that science is a common human endeavour that transcends national boundaries and is to be shared by all people.
+The International Science Council promotes the idea that science is a common human endeavour that transcends national boundaries and is to be shared by all people.
 Scientific progress results from global exchange of ideas, data, materials and understanding of the work of others.

 - Committee on Space Research (COSPAR)